feiyuhuahuo/HuaHuoLabel/USAGE_EN.md

 1. Draw a shape
 Hold down Ctrl and click the left mouse button to draw polygons, rectangles, ellipses and rings.
 To draw rings, you need to draw the outer contour and inner contour of the object in turn.
 Press Ctrl+Z to undo a point.
 Hold down Ctrl and drag the left mouse button to draw pixel-level label.
 2. Modify a shape
 Enable the "Edit Shapes" button, hover the cursor over a shape to select it.
 Sometimes the small shape will be covered by a large shape and thus cannot be selected.
 For this case, you can right-click in the "Shape List" and use the "Lock Shape" function to lock a shape.
 Drag the left mouse button (or use the shortcut keys W, S, A, D) to move the shape.
+Use "Delete" to delete a shape.
 When the cursor is close to a shape corner, you can drag to modify the corner coordinates.
 When modifying pixel label, hold down Shift and click left mouse button to add or remove a pixel.
 3. Duplicate a shape
 In the right-click menu, you can quickly duplicate a completed shape through the "Collect" and "Draw Collected Shapes" options.
 4. Show label image
 In the lower thumbnail area, left click to display the original image and right click to display the label image.
 5. Sem Seg
 When doing semantic segmentation tasks, you can mark an unlabelled image as a pure background label by clicking the "As Background" button.
-In addition, in Separate File mode, since the generated PNG labels are strongly related to the order and quantity of the class list, when the class list changes, you may need to update the previous PNG labels through the "Update All Pngs" button.
+In addition, in Separate File mode, since the generated PNG labels are strongly related to the order and quantity of the class list, when the class list changes, you may need to update the previous PNG labels through the "Update All PNGs" button.
 6. Obj Det
 When doing object detection tasks, the shape is limited to "rectangle".
 The recorded coordinates are the coordinates of the upper left corner and the lower right corner of the rectangle.
 7. Ins Seg